Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 So, chickens molt.
 And it’s a very common reason why chickens lose feathers.

-In case you don’t know, molting is when chickens lose feathers and then those feathers are replaced by new ones.
+In case you don’t know, molting is when chickens lose feathers and then those feathers are replaced by new feathers.

-And luckily, it’s a natural and totally normal process.
-(Ducks molt, too!) that happens more or less once a year (normally in the fall), and it can be ugly.
-(Not always, but sometimes you’ll wonder what happened to your once beautiful hens!)
+And luckily, it’s a natural and totally normal process that happens more or less once a year (normally in the fall), and it can be ugly.
+Not always, but sometimes you’ll wonder what happened to your once beautiful hens!
+By the way ducks molt, too!

 I love chickens, but they just aren’t that good looking when they’re going through a rough molt.
 It’s messy, ugly, and a little bit uncomfortable as the feathers grow back.